ZenGo-X/class/README.md

 Primitives
 -------------------
 The library will evantually support multiple cryptographic primitves.
-Currently there is support for linearly homomorphic encrytion scheme based on the construction in [CLT18](https://eprint.iacr.org/2018/791.pdf).
+Currently there is support for:

+1) **HSMCL**: linearly homomorphic encrytion scheme based on the construction in [CLT18](https://eprint.iacr.org/2018/791.pdf).
 The scheme is also used in [CCLST19](https://eprint.iacr.org/2019/503.pdf) figures 6 and 7.

+2) **ZKCLDL** : Zero Knowledge proof of knowledge that an hsmcl ciphertext encrypts a scalar _x_ given _Q=xG_.
+Taken from [CCLST19](https://eprint.iacr.org/2019/503.pdf), figure 8.

-We like to thank Fabien Laguillaumie and Guilhem Castagnos for their support and on-going help.
+We would like to thank Fabien Laguillaumie and Guilhem Castagnos for their support and on-going help.

 Build
 -------------------